mickem/nscp-docs/reference/client/GraphiteClient.rst

     | Number of times ti retry a failed connection attempt (default=2)

+.. option:: retries
+    :synopsis: legacy version of retry

+    | legacy version of retry

+.. option:: source-host
+    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

+    | Source/sender host name (default is auto which means use the name of the actual host)

+.. option:: sender-host
+    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

+    | Source/sender host name (default is auto which means use the name of the actual host)

 .. option:: command
     :synopsis: The name of the command that the remote daemon should run